Dholydai/The_Post-Mech_Praxis/README.md

 3. TO REPLACE THE CONTROLLER: Desolder the Elite-C as best you can.
 Carefully break up the little PCB with needle nose pliers, being careful to avoid twisting the headers.
 Desolder and remove the torn piecess of through-hole barrels stuck to the header pins.
 Solder the new controller to the old headers.

-Note: Received new Rev 2 PCBs from PCBWay for two-hand keyboards, he quality of the PCBs is excellent... now building #4.
+Note: Received new Rev 2 PCBs from PCBWay for two-hand keyboards, the quality of the PCBs is excellent... now building #4.
 Also received the reversable PCBs for single-hand Dvorak keyboards designed by Troy Fletcher.

-The two-hand Post-Mech keyboard PCB is available for purchase from PCBWay in lots of five: Part Number
+Good job.

 Dholydai